laszewsk/mlcommons/benchmarks/cloudmask/experiments/greene/README.md

 cd $PROJECT_DIR/experiments/greene/
 time make requirements
 ```
-This command takes about 5 minutes to execute.
+This command takes about 1 minute to execute.

 ## Obtain the data